WebAuth Installation Instructions

 WebAuthLdapTktCache conf/webauth/krb5cc_ldap

-14. At this point, LDAP lookups are available to your web server.
+Once you've added that configuration and restarted Apache, LDAP lookups are available to your web server.
 This can now be configured.
 To restrict access to a given set of pages by membership in a privilege group, add the lines:

 AuthType WebAuth